Bachelor of Social Science

 Mandatory intensive schools may be a requirement of some of the units in this course.
 See Unit Catalogue for specific requirements.

-Recommended studies are any two units of Mathematics.
+Recommended studies: any two units of Mathematics (if studying Psychology major).

 The University offers a number of Faculty/College and country scholarships available to Australian citizens and permanent residents.